Page-bottom layout change on the way. Details here.

 - From the same game is a monkey that lives in one tree on the beach and throws coconuts at you.

 - There is also...
 Kirby.
 Yes, that Kirby.
 As an enemy.
-He only appears in a single room in the Eagle's Tower dungeon.
+He only appears in two rooms in the Eagle's Tower dungeon.

 - The Legend of Zelda: Majora's Mask